 Chopped red pepper

-    The night before cooking the soup, place beans in a colander and wash them with cold running water.
-Pick out any rocks

-    or beans that are broken or shriveled.
-Put the beans in a large (4 quarts or larger) Dutch oven or soup pot with a lid

-    and cover with enough cold water so that it comes to one inch over the top of the beans.
+The night before cooking the soup, place the beans in a colander and rinse with cold running water.
+Pick out any rocks or beans that are broken or shriveled.
+Place the beans in a large (4 quarts or larger) Dutch oven or soup pot with a lid and cover with enough cold water so that it comes to one inch over the top of the beans.
 Soak overnight.

 Bring to a boil over high heat.
 Skim off any white foam, then reduce the heat to low and cover.
-Simmer for 4 to 5 hours,

-    until the beans are very soft and the soup is creamy, not watery.
+Simmer until the beans are very soft and the soup is creamy, not watery, 4 to 5 hours.
 Check after 2 hours.
-If the beans seem dry or stewy,

-    add another cup of water.
-The final consistency should be velvety and thick, and the soup should coat the back of a
+If the beans seem dry or stewy, add another cup of water.
+The final consistency should be velvety and thick, and the soup should coat the back of a spoon.

-    spoon.
 (The beans will soften in the first two hours.
-The goal is to continue cooking the soup until some of the beans

-    break down and create the smooth, thick soup base.)
+The goal is to continue cooking the soup until some of the beans break down and create the smooth, thick soup base.)

-    Serve over rice (optional) and garnish with chopped raw onions and sour cream.
-Also, if you like, little bits of chopped

-    chicharrónes can be garnished on top.
+Serve over rice if desired, garnished with chopped raw onions and sour cream.
+Also, if you like, little bits of chopped chicharrónes can be garnished on top.
 Add some sweet fried plantains as a side dish!

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 5 days or frozen for up to 3 months.